North Leith Parish Church: History

 At the point of the Disruption of 1843 North Leith parish was "vacant" (having no fixed minister) which seemed an encouragement to many to leave.
 North Leith Free Church was built on the corner of Coburg Street and North Junction Street, east of the church.
 600 members of the congregation left, together with all the elders.
 The first minister was Rev William MacKenzie.
 The church could hold 1000 people.
 In 1857 Rev Robert MacDonald replaced MacKenzie.
 He organised the building of a magnificent new free church on Ferry Road, south of the original church.
 This was completed in 1859 and could hold 1100 people.
 The 1844 site was redeveloped as tenements.
 The 1859 church was demolished in 1981.
 A datestone was salvaged and re-used in the current church halls.
 North Leith Free Church no longer exists in any form.
 Rev Robert MacDonald served as Moderator of the General Assembly for the Free Church in 1882.

 North Leith Parish Church united with Bonnington Church in 1968, creating Leith North & Bonnington Church (using the Madeira Street building).
 In 1982, Leith North & Bonnington Church further united with Leith St Ninian's Ferry Road Church, creating the current congregation with the historic name North Leith Parish Church.

 The congregation merged with South Leith Parish Church to form North & South Leith Parish Church using the South Leith building in March 2024.
 The final Sunday worship service took place on 25 March 2024, in which other Leith congregations attended to commemorate two-hundred-and-eight years of continuous worship on Madiera Street.
-Despite this official occasion, the building will be used once more on 29 March 2024: the five Church of Scotland churches in Leith each hold an evening service, with congregations rotating around each church; North Leith will host the Good Friday service.
+Despite this official occasion, the building was used once more on 29 March 2024: the five Church of Scotland churches in Leith each held an evening service, with congregations rotating around each church; North Leith hosted the Good Friday service.